Alaska Adventure Journal

 Fishing Gear

-In the pursuit of eating our way thru SE Alaska I researched collapsible shrimp and crab traps.
-After looking at everything offered we settled on the Ladner Brand traps built in Southern British Columbia.
+In the pursuit of eating our way thru southeast Alaska I researched collapsible shrimp and crab traps.
+After looking at everything offered we settled on the Ladner Brand traps built in southern British Columbia.
 The crab traps were available at Seamar in Seattle.
 I bought the shrimp traps directly from the manufacturer, Landner.
-We will carry 3 heavy rods coupled to Penn 345 reels for Halibut.
-For rockfish and salmon we will have 3 8'6" medium action rods coupled to Abu Garcia 6500's.
+We will carry three heavy rods coupled to Penn 345 reels for halibut.
+For rockfish and salmon we will have three 8'6" medium action rods coupled to Abu Garcia 6500's.

 Our planned routing will start us by truck in Sterling, AK.
 We will pick Jeff up at the Anchorage airport and immediately depart on the Alaska Highway for Haines, passing thru Palmer, Glenallen, Tok and Nothway, Alaska.
 We will then enter the Canadian Yukon territory and pass thru the Canadian town of Haines Junction, entering the Canadian Province of British Columbia and then reentering Alaska and arriving into Haines for our launching of the boat.